Important Information

 Interagency Proposal Instructions

-City of Boulder Open Space and Mountain Parks (OSMP), Boulder County Parks and Open Space (BCPOS), and Jefferson County Open Space (JCOS) are happy to announce that they will once again consider proposals for research that cross their land boundaries.
+City of Boulder Open Space and Mountain Parks (OSMP), Boulder County Parks and Open Space (BCPOS), City of Longmont Parks, Recreation & Open Space (COL), and Jefferson County Parks and Open Space (JCPOS) are happy to announce that they will once again consider proposals for research that cross their land boundaries.

 Working with multiple agencies can have many benefits: researchers can use a broader spatial extent, access a greater number of environments and environmental histories, use a larger breadth of methods, and attract more funding.
 These benefits can produce higher quality research studies and help facilitate inter-agency collaboration.